Report of Cash Payments Over $10,000 Received in a Trade or Business - Motor Vehicle Dealership Q&As

 - Checking, savings, and/or other financial account statements and deposit slips.

-- An electronic bank deposit reconciliation in Excel format extracted from the dealer’s Dealers Management System (DMS).
+- An electronic bank deposit reconciliation in a spreadsheet format extracted from the dealer’s Dealers Management System (DMS).
 The report generally requires all receipts of the business from any source including:

 - The amount, date received, method of payment (cash, check, credit card number, etc.),